Grief and loss

 Where the light enters

-“The wound is the place where the light enters you.” ~Rumi I spend a lot of time thinking about the quotes I post here each morning.
+“The wound is the place where the light enters you.” ~Rumi I spend a lot of time thinking about the quotes I post here.
 First, I hope they’re thought-provoking, informative, or useful to you in some way.
-Many of you have emailed to tell me you want a dose of positivity to jumpstart your day, so I try to honor that request whenever possible.
-At the same time, I think it’s important to consider whether or not each quote or sentiment is in sync with the news of the day or the cultural climate.
-After the war in Ukraine began, after the school shooting in Oxford, and after…
+Some of you tell me you prefer a dose of positivity to jumpstart your day; others like to be challenged to look at old problems in new ways.
+At the same time, I try to consider whether or not the quotes are in sync with the news of the day or the cultural climate.
+When we wake up to news of another climate disaster or a mass shooting, for instance, it seems insensitive…

 -